Educational Podcast From ARUP Laboratories

 Quick Answers for Clinicians

-Serum biomarkers are not currently recommended for breast cancer screening, but active investigations are ongoing.
-All markers have low sensitivity and specificity when used in a screening setting.
+Protein biomarkers are not currently recommended for breast cancer screening.
+Existing markers have low sensitivity and specificity when used in a screening setting.
 However, some markers (eg, cancer antigen [CA] 15-3 and CA 27.29) may be used to monitor metastatic breast cancer.

 Circulating tumor cells (CTCs) are frequently detected in metastatic, late-stage breast cancer but are rarely detected in early-stage breast cancer.
 For this reason, the role of CTC testing in early-stage breast cancer is unclear.